Drugs and drug abuse

 Help for people facing addiction and habit forming issues with drugs in Solihull are provided by Solihull Integrated Addiction Services (SIAS).

-You can refer yourself to SIAS or customers can be referred by healthcare workers:
+You can refer yourself to SIAS or can be referred by a member of staff.
+This is a free service.

 Contast SIAS